-- The HP Anyware Integrated Remote System Controller does not have an LCD display to view information. - A dedicated network port is required for the HP Anyware Integrated Remote System Controller, which does not support network traffic pass through to the host. - An AC outlet is required for the HP Anyware Remote System Controller for Universal KVM (7K7N2AA) version of the product. - Use either Chrome[TM] or Microsoft[®] Edge[®] to view the Remote System Controller interface.
+- The HP Integrated Remote System Controller does not have an LCD display to view information. - A dedicated network port, which does not support network traffic passthrough to the host, is required for the HP Integrated Remote System Controller.

-• Workstations shipped to certain regions have the Maximum Power Savings BIOS setting enabled, which prevents the HP Anyware Remote System Controller from getting power from the host main board.
+- An AC outlet is required for the HP Remote System Controller for Universal KVM (7K7N2AA) version of the product. - Use either ChromeTM or Microsoft® Edge® to view the Remote System Controller interface. - Workstations shipped to certain regions have the Maximum Power Savings BIOS setting enabled, which prevents the HP Remote System Controller from getting power from the host main board.
 HP recommends that you disable this setting so that the Remote System Controller has power when the host workstation is turned off.